keithasaurus/koda-validate/docs/philosophy/validators.rst

 Validators
 ==========
 In Koda Validate, ``Validator`` is the fundamental validation building block.
-It's based on the idea that any kind of data validation can be represented by the ``Callable`` signature:
+It's based on the idea that any kind of data validation can be represented by a ``Callable`` signature like this:

 .. code-block:: python